sajiddeboss/sajiddeboss/README.md

 **Talking about Personal Stuffs:**

-- 💼 I’m currently pursuing my master's in Data Science from University of Rochester
+- 💼 I’m currently pursuing my master's in Data Science from University of Rochester;
 -     I completed my Bachelor's degree in ECE at [NITPY](https://nitpy.ac.in/);
 - 🤔 My interests are with Deep learning, MAchine learning and Image processing;
 - 💬 Ask me about anything, I am happy to help;